CIMR-Algos/SeaIceThickness_ATBD_V2/book/definitions.md

 Soil Moisture and Ocean Salinity
     The Soil Moisture and Ocean Salinity (SMOS) is a Satellite based L-Band Radiometer launched by ESA in 2009.

-Top of Atmosphere
-    The Top of Atmosphere means the top of the atmosphere.
-The term is used in the context of the brightness temperature measure to indicate that the atmospheric influence is part of the measurement.
-This term also includes the influence of the ionosphere, see {term}`Total Electron Content`.

-Total Electron Content
-    The Total Electron Content is the total number of electrons per unit volume in the path between the satellite and the Earth.
-It is usually expressed in electrons per square meter.
-Higher TEC values lead to higher rotation of the polarization plane of the microwave radiation.

 ```